svmorris/UART_downloader/README.md

 # UART_downloader
-This script downloads files from a UART connection.
+This script downloads files over a UART connection.
 It can even download entire disks or partitions.

 ## Small warning